 Top Black Pepper Producing Countries

-Vietnam is the world leader in production of black pepper, producing 163,000 tons which are about 34% of the world’s production.
-The plant is a traditional cash crop in the country, and 95% of the black pepper produced is for export primarily to the US, India, Netherlands, and Germany.
+Vietnam is the world leader in the production of black pepper, producing 163,000 tons which are about 34% of the world’s production.
+The plant is a traditional cash crop in the country, and 95% of the black pepper produced is for export primarily to the US, India, the Netherlands, and Germany.
 Indonesia is the second largest producer at 89,000 tons while India produces 53,000 tons.
 Top black pepper-producing regions in India are Kerala, Karnataka, Konkan, and Tamil Nadu.
 Other countries on the list are Brazil (42,000 tons) and China (31,000).

 The World's Top Black Pepper Producing Countries

 |Rank||Country||Production (in thousands of tons)|